arcangelo7/amduat_scraper/README.md

 ## License

+This software is licensed under the ISC License.
+See the [LICENSE](LICENSE) file for details.

-For educational and research purposes only.
-All images are property of the Theban Mapping Project.
+Note: All images downloaded by this scraper are property of the Theban Mapping Project and subject to their terms of use.